ronmegini/cynerio-training/EKS/README.md

    ```

 ##### Karpenter
-- Karpenter in an open-source project that was initialized by aws but is now supported in all the major cloud providers.
+- Karpenter is an open-source project that was initialized by aws but is now supported by all the major cloud providers.
-- This auto-scaler scans the schedule pods' needs and creates nodes accordingly
+- This auto-scaler scans the scheduled pods' needs and creates nodes accordingly
-- It creates nodes of many types, sizes and zones according to the pod's requirements and the restrictions applied to it.
+- It creates nodes of many types, sizes, and zones according to the pod's requirements and the restrictions applied to it.
 - The tool creates the nodes directly without the usage of node groups.
+- Update the nodes by changing the node template in the Provider object.

 ##### Horizontal Pod Autoscaler
 - Installation with a helm chart or manual installation.